Spain - Country Commercial Guide

 Leading Sub-Sectors

-Water: It is necessary to invest in measures aimed at water supply, purifying water, and modernizing irrigation.
-Spain will allocate over USD 1.2 billion of Next Generation funds to water resources.
+Water is a key sub-sector in Spain due to persistent drought conditions.
+It is necessary to invest in measures aimed at water supply, purifying water, and modernizing irrigation.
+Spain will allocate over $1.2 billion (€1.1 billion) of NextGenerationEU funds to water resources.
 Spain 2050, the newly unveiled national government strategy to meet the challenge of climate change, calls for profound changes in water use and management to cope with water shortages projected to affect more than half of Spain’s population by 2050.
-It recommends cutting water consumption by 15 percent by 2050, achieving parity of cost for reused wastewater and desalination compared to water from reservoirs, and taxing water use that carries with it high environmental costs.
-The current concessional regime for agricultural water could be used to achieve a major overhaul of the sector – which accounts for 80 percent of Spain’s water use – by transforming the type of crops grown and the systems of production.
+The strategy recommends cutting water consumption by 15% by 2050, achieving parity of cost for reused wastewater and desalination compared to water from reservoirs, and taxing water use that carries with it high environmental costs.
+The current concessional regime for agricultural water could be used to achieve a major overhaul of the sector (accounting for 80% of Spain’s water use) by transforming the type of crops grown and the systems of production.

-The digitization of the water administration is the other essential area to which the Ministry wants to dedicate USD 298 million.
-Digital transformation in this sector will allow significant water savings by updating the current state of digital water management.
-Tracking and controlling the use of water, incorporating automation into the hydrological information systems that automate water flow and improving monitoring and control procedures of the Hydraulic Public Domain can help the country begin to incorporate new support tools such as drones or the use of big data.
+The digitalization of the water administration is the other essential area to which the Ministry wants to dedicate $298 million (€277.1 million).
+Digital transformation in this sector will allow significant water savings.
+Tracking and controlling the use of water, incorporating automation into the hydrological information systems that automate water flow and improving monitoring, and control procedures of the Hydraulic Public Domain can help the country begin to incorporate new support tools such as drones or the use of big data.

 Opportunities